 (h) Local air toxics reduction plans may include a variety of mandatory and voluntary approaches to reducing emissions of air toxics.
 Depending on the type of source, local air toxics reduction plans may include public education, pollution prevention alternatives, economic incentives and disincentives, technical assistance and regulatory requirements.

-(i) The Department will ensure the opportunity for public involvement during the plan development process.
+(i) DEQ will ensure the opportunity for public involvement during the plan development process.
 This includes involving those affected by the air toxics emissions and those affected by the proposals to reduce air toxics emissions.
 Proposed local air toxics reduction plans must be available for public hearing and comment.

 (j) Local air toxics reduction plans must be coordinated with other local, state, and federal requirements to the extent possible.
 This includes considerations of any ozone or particulate control requirements for the area, any federal standard applicable to sources in the area, any strategies that are federally pre-empted, and any impacts on water or land, such as water pollution or hazardous waste.